kserve/website/docs/get_started/swagger_ui.md

 ![V2 Metadata](../images/swagger/v2-metadata.png)

-Now click the "Try it out" button, then click "Execute", Swagger UI will sends a `GET` request to the `/v2` endpoint.
-At the bottom, the server response body and headers will be displayed:
+Now, when you click "Try it out" and then "Execute", Swagger UI will send a `GET` request to the `/v2` endpoint.
+The server response body and headers will be displayed at the bottom:

 ![V2 Metadata](../images/swagger/v2-metadata-try-out.png)

+Similarly, we can use Swagger UI to send request to check the model metadata and make prediction using the `/v2/models/{model_name}/infer` endpoint.

+For more reference, please check out [Model Serving Data Plane](../modelserving/data_plane.md) for detailed documentation on the Inference Protocol.